rollkit/rollkit/specs/src/specs/header-sync.md

 ## Details

-All three types of nodes (sequencer, full, and light) run the P2P header exchange service to maintain the cannonical view of the rollup chain (with respect to the p2p network).
+All three types of nodes (sequencer, full, and light) run the p2p header exchange service to maintain the cannonical view of the rollup chain (with respect to the p2p network).

-The header exchange service inherits the ConnectionGater from the node's p2p client which allows blocking and allowing peers as needed by specifying the `P2PConfig.BlockedPeers` and `P2PConfig.AllowedPeers`.
+The header exchange service inherits the `ConnectionGater` from the node's p2p client which enables blocking and allowing peers as needed by specifying the `P2PConfig.BlockedPeers` and `P2PConfig.AllowedPeers`.

 `NodeConfig.BlockTime` is used to configure the syncer such that it can effectively decide the outdated headers while it receives headers from the p2p network.

-Both header and block sync utilizes go-header library and runs two separate exchange services (p2p header sync and p2p block sync).
-This distinction is mainly to serve light nodes which does not store blocks, but only headers synced from the p2p network.
+Both header and block sync utilizes [go-header][go-header] library and runs two separate exchange services, for the headers and blocks.
+This distinction is mainly to serve light nodes which do not store blocks, but only headers synced from the p2p network.

 ### Consumption of Header Sync

-The sequencer node upon successfully creating the block publishes the signed block header to p2p network using the p2p header exchange service.
-The full/light nodes run the header exchange service in background to receive and store the signed headers from the p2p network.
-Currently the full/light nodes does not consume the p2p synced headers, however in future they have utilities to perform certain checks.
+The sequencer node, upon successfully creating the block, publishes the signed block header to the p2p network using the p2p header exchange service.
+The full/light nodes run the header exchange service in the background to receive and store the signed headers from the p2p network.
+Currently the full/light nodes do not consume the p2p synced headers, however they have utilities to perform certain checks.

 ## Assumptions

 * The header exchange store is created by prefixing `headerEx` the main datastore.
-* The genesis `ChainID` is used to create the `PubsubTopicID` in go-header.
+* The genesis `ChainID` is used to create the `PubsubTopicID` in [go-header][go-header].
 For example, for ChainID `gm`, the pubsub topic id is `/gm/header-sub/v0.0.1`.
 Refer to go-header specs for further details.
 * The header store must be initialized with genesis header before starting the syncer service.
 The genesis header can be loaded by passing the genesis header hash via `NodeConfig.TrustedHash` configuration parameter or by querying the p2p network.
-This imposes a time constraint that full/light nodes have to wait for the aggregator to publish the genesis header to the p2p network before starting the p2p header exchange service.
+This imposes a time constraint that full/light nodes have to wait for the sequencer to publish the genesis header to the p2p network before starting the p2p header exchange service.
 * The P2P Header sync works only when the node is connected to p2p network by specifying the initial seeds to connect to via `P2PConfig.Seeds` configuration parameter.
-* Node's context is passed down to all the components of the p2p header exchange to control shutting down the service either abruptly (in case of failure) or gracefully (during successful scenarios).
+* The node's context is passed down to all the components of the p2p header exchange to control shutting down the service either abruptly (in case of failure) or gracefully (during successful scenarios).

 ## Implementation